pubudubandara/GearUp/.github/README.md

 ## 🎯 Overview

 AutoServe is a modern automobile service management system that streamlines the booking, scheduling, and management of vehicle services.
-The application supports multiple user roles (Customer, Employee, Admin) with role-based access control and real-time updates via WebSocket.
+The application supports multiple user roles (Customer, Employee, Admin) with role-based access control and real-time updates.

 **Key Capabilities:**
 - 📅 Appointment scheduling and management